kryptoklob/OOLights/README.md

 Configuration settings can be found in `include/vars.h` for things such as # of leds and pin assignments.

+## Setup
+This code probably will not open or compile within the base Arduino IDE; I use [PlatformIO](https://platformio.org/platformio-ide) to code/compile/upload.
+You /can/ use this codebase with the Arduino IDE, but you'll have to mess around with the imports and locations of files in order for the IDE to see everything it needs to.

 ## TODO (Soon)
 - Switch from array to std::vector for led effect instance storage
 - Implement a way to add/remove effects live